njgheorghita/rails_engine/README.md

 # Rails Engine

-Rails Engine is a project using Rails and ActiveRecord to build a JSON API.
+Rails (Rales?)
+Engine is a project using Rails and ActiveRecord to build a JSON API.
 The API is used to expose the SalesEngine data schema.

 This project was assigned week 1 of Module 3  at Turing.
 The stated **learning goals** are as follows: